RoanH/gMark/README.md

 QueryTree ast = query.toAbstractSyntaxTree();
 ```

-Note that CPQ and RPQ can also be constructed from an AST, which can sometimes be used to convert between the two query languages:
+Note that CPQs and RPQs can also be constructed from an AST, which can sometimes be used to convert between the two query languages:

 ```java
 RPQ rpq = RPQ.parse("a ◦ a");